 Many of our facility contracts provide for fixed fees or fees that increase by only small amounts during their terms.
 If, due to inflation or other causes, our operating expenses, such as wages and salaries of our employees, insurance, medical, and food costs, increase at rates faster than increases, if any, in our revenues, then our profitability would be adversely affected.
-See "MD&A - Inflation."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Inflation."

-We are subject to legal proceedings associated with owning and managing correctional and detention facilities.
+We are subject to legal proceedings associated with owning and managing correctional, detention, and residential reentry facilities.

-Our ownership and management of correctional and detention facilities, and the provision of inmate transportation services by a subsidiary, expose us to potential third-party claims or litigation by prisoners or other persons relating to personal injury or other damages resulting from contact with a facility, its managers, personnel or other prisoners, including damages arising from a prisoner's escape from, or a disturbance or riot at, a facility we own or manage, or from the misconduct of our employees.
+Our ownership and management of correctional, detention, and residential reentry facilities, and the provision of inmate transportation services by a subsidiary, expose us to potential third-party claims or litigation by prisoners or other persons relating to personal injury or other damages resulting from contact with a facility, its managers, personnel or other prisoners, including damages arising from a prisoner's escape from, or a disturbance or riot at, a facility we own or manage, or from the misconduct of our employees.
 To the extent the events serving as a basis for any potential claims are alleged or determined to constitute illegal or criminal activity, we could also be subject to criminal liability.
 Such liability could result in significant monetary fines and could affect our ability to bid on future contracts and retain our existing contracts.
 In addition, as an owner of real property, we may be subject to a variety of proceedings relating to personal injuries of persons at such facilities.
 The claims against our facilities may be significant and may not be covered by insurance.
 Even in cases covered by insurance, our deductible (or self-insured retention) may be significant.